maxlearns2code/my-collaborative-todo/README.md

 # My Collaborative Todo

-A full-stack **Collaborative Todo App** built with:
+**My Collaborative Todo** is a modern, production-minded, full-stack web app for managing personal and collaborative todo lists in real time.
+The app is designed for multiple users to collaborate seamlessly on shared tasks, assign todos, and track progress together—all with robust authentication and live synchronization.

+**Tech Stack & Architecture**
 - **Frontend:** Next.js (TypeScript) — deployed on Vercel
-- **Backend:** Node.js + Express — deployed on Google Cloud Run
+- **Backend:** Node.js + Express (TypeScript) — deployed on Google Cloud Run
+- **Data & Auth:** Firebase Authentication and Firestore
-- **Monorepo:** `/frontend` for app, `/backend` for API
+- **Monorepo:** `/frontend` for the app, `/backend` for the API

 ---

 ## Features

-- Collaborative todo lists with real-time updates (extend as you develop)
+- **Secure user registration & login** (Firebase Authentication)
+- **Personal and collaborative todo lists:** Create, update, and delete todos or assign them to other users for shared work
+- **Real-time updates** across all devices and users (Firestore-driven synchronization)
+- **Robust ownership & permissions:** Todos are only visible/editable to owners and assignees
-- Clean separation of frontend and backend
+- **Clean separation of frontend and backend** for easier maintenance and scalability
-- Fully containerized backend for cloud deployment
+- **Fully containerized backend** for simple cloud deployment
-- Environment variables for easy reconfiguration
+- **Environment variables** for easy configuration and deployment
+- **Scalable project structure** for professional development and team expansion

+---

 ## Screenshots